-Aquaculture: The NOSB should insist that products of aquaculture not be certified organic in the U.S. without standards proposed by the NOSB and adopted by NOP.
 General: The Peer Review Panel must be convened regularly.
 The procedures used to implement the Peer Review Panel must be publicly accessible.
 Its membership should be determined by the NOSB, not the NOP, and it should have the authority to request any files and evaluate any certifier that it judges to be appropriate.

 It is clear that the expression "one bad apple spoils the barrel" has direct application to the need for a strong, credible, and transparent enforcement system to ensure compliance with organic standards under OFPA.
 Without a strong and effect enforcement system, the certified organic label will become tainted over time.
-People do not expect that a standard setting governmental program will never encounter fraudulent practices.
-Their expectation, however, is that fraud will be swiftly and competently addressed, and create a disincentive for additional fraud.
+People do not expect a flawless standard setting governmental program that never encounters fraudulent practices.
+Organic farmers and consumers expect, however, that the systems are in place to prevent fraud, that, if found, it will be swiftly and competently addressed, and that a rigorous enforcement system will create a disincentive for additional fraud.